-The following procedures are technical, and should not be attempted if you are unfamiliar with electronics or uncomfortable working with electrical components.
-You do so at your own risk.
+The following procedures are technical and should not be attempted if you are unfamiliar with electronics or uncomfortable working with electrical components.
+Doing this troubleshooting method is at your own risk.

-Have You recently replaced or charge the battery outside the vehicle?
-If Yes, recheck connections in Your battery compartment and look for two 10 gauge wires, near the battery terminals, which supplies positive and negative power directly to Your ECU through VIM [Vehicle Interface Module].
-The VIM contains two fuses [for ECU only] and up to six relays powered by the ECU [ including the start relay ].
+Have you recently replaced or charged the battery outside the vehicle?
+If yes, recheck connections in your battery compartment and look for two 10 gauge wires.
+These are near the battery terminals which supplies positive and negative power directly to your ECU through VIM (Vehicle Interface Module).
+The VIM contains two fuses [for ECU only] and up to six relays powered by the ECU (including the start relay).

-Recommended tools : Assemble 12V/15-25W light bulb [spare brake lamp bulb or similar, #1156,#1073 etc.] with 20 gauge solid copper wire [ ordinary Hookup or "Bell wire" ].
-Sstrip 1/2" on test side.
-When You check ECU connectors, lamp must glow bright white light: A Dim light will indicate a bad connection somewhere, likely due to oxidization.
-Voltmeter will not indicate bad connections.
-An ordinary volt meter or VOM isnt reliable for this test, however you will need one to check the lower voltage systems.
+Assemble 12V/15-25W light bulb (spare brake lamp bulb or similar – #1156, #1073 etc.) with 20 gauge solid copper wire (ordinary hookup or “bell wire”).
+Strip 1/2″ on test side.
+When you check ECU connectors, the lamp must glow bright white light.
+A dim light will indicate a bad connection somewhere; likely due to oxidization.
+A voltmeter will not indicate bad connections.
+An ordinary voltmeter or VOM isn’t reliable for this test.
+However you will need one to check the lower voltage systems.

-Always disconnect the battery or turn off the battery switch [Power Train Battery] prior to disconnecting or connecting back ECU connectors!
+Always disconnect the battery or turn off the battery switch (Power Train Battery) prior to disconnecting or reconnecting ECU connectors!

-For 1992;1993;1994 and early 1995 models and experience erratic or no display, especially when is cold weather or seen some codes, please log to http://www.rvshifters.com for more information.
-Have You seen code 69-32 already?
-Stop troubleshooting = 100% defective ECU!!!
+For 1992, 1993, 1994, and early 1995 models if experiencing erratic or no display; especially when there is cold weather or have retrieved any trouble codes.
+Have you seen code 69-32 already?
+Stop troubleshooting = 100% defective ECU!

-Locate the ECU [ in most RV's ECU is mounted directly to the shiftpad ].
-If remote selector is used, ECU maybe nearby, close to VIM Module or, mostly on Trucks, close to transmission [ just follow bundle of wires from transmission ].
+Locate the ECU (in most RV’s the ECU is mounted directly to the shift pad).
+If remote shift selector is used, ECU may be nearby, close to VIM Module or mostly on trucks is mounted close to the transmission (just follow bundle of wires from transmission).

-Disconnect the battery first, then unplug two oval shape ECU connectors and reconnect the battery.
-Check the connector with black plastic [ another is white ], rear side, for numbers.
+Disconnect the battery first, then unplug the two oval shape ECU connectors and reconnect the battery.
+Check the B connector with black plastic

-Only 8 numbers from 34 are imprinted [ both sides of the row ].
-Insert test lamp leads into corresponding connector sockets:9 and 2 then 18 and 11.
+Only 8 numbers from 34 are imprinted (both sides of the row).
+Insert test lamp leads into corresponding B connector sockets: 9 and 2 then 18 and 11.

-If lamp is bright, ECU is probably defective unless is defective display itself [ 1% chance ].
+If lamp is bright, the ECU is probably defective unless the display itself is defective.
 There is no practical method to check display on the vehicle except to swap selector from another vehicle.
-But, if you do have a remote shift selector, you can check display using ordinary 9V battery and hookup wire.
-Just remove two fuses from Vehicle Interface Module and connect the 9V battery using Bell wire slightly bent on ends, so they can hold inside connector sockets.
-Minus terminal to #9 and positive terminal to #2 and #12.
-After few seconds remote shift selector should start beeping and show on display " cat eyes ".
-Just be sure You do have a good connection with wires and sockets.
+But, if you do have a remote shift selector, you can check the display using ordinary 9V battery and hookup wire.
+Remove the two 10 amp fuses from the Vehicle Interface Module (2950986) and connect the 9V battery using bell wire slightly bent on ends; so they can hold inside connector sockets.
+Negative 9 volt terminal to B connector #9 and 9 volt positive terminal to B connector #2 and A connector #8.
+After a few seconds remote shift selector should start beeping and show on display “cat eyes “.
+Just be sure that you have a good connection with wires and sockets.